Changes to energy price cap

 The price cap doesn’t limit your total bill.
 How much you actually pay will depend on:

-• how much energy your household uses;
+• how much energy your household uses

-• how you pay your bill; and
+• how you pay your bill

-• the type of meter you have.
+• the type of meter you have

 Easy ways to save energy